byu-oit-appdev/sans-server/README.md

 ### Basic Example

-This example will always return a 404 status in the response.
+**IMPORTANT** This example will always return a 404 status in the response.
 Without middleware there is nothing to handle the response.

 - [Find Connect Middleware](https://www.npmjs.com/browse/keyword/connect)
 - [Find Sans-Server Specific Middleware](https://www.npmjs.com/browse/keyword/sans-server-middleware)